Fun Things to Do in Waco Texas for a Great Day or Weekend Trip

 Phone: (254) 754-9600

 There are many activities to enjoy at the Homestead craft village, including hayrides and a visit to the livestock and the garden.
-The make-your-own activities are temporarily suspended to remain in compliance with current social distancing requirements.

 We love the Homestead Craft Village.
 And their restaurant is yummy!
 Our kids love to go and make pottery and all the other fun stuff they offer.
 I’m not sure due to Covid what is open.
 But worth looking up!